krobelus/rate-experiments/README.md

 checker, a program independent of the solver, can verify such proofs.

 In SAT competitions, solvers are required to produce proofs in the DRAT format, A DRAT proof is a sequence of lemmas (clause introductions) and clause deletions.
 One problem with such proofs is that they can grow very large.
-In order to counteract this, DRAT is already as space-efficient as possible, at the cost of proof checking runtime.
+In order to counteract this, the format is already as space-efficient as possible, at the cost of proof checking runtime.
 The latter is also heavily optimized by including clause deletions for example [@Heule_2013].
-Checking time can still take a similar amount as solving.
+Nevertheless, checking a proof can still take a similar amount to solving the formula.

 Some solvers produce proofs containing some deletions of clauses even though the solver operates as though these clauses were not deleted.
 To accomodate